This post may contain affiliate links.

 I haven’t been posting on my blog in a while for one simple reason: I’m incredibly happy.

-I’ve been slacking on contacting people back home, I haven’t been reading the news at all, I’ve barely even been overanalyzing my future, which is unlike me.
+I’ve been slacking on contacting people back home.
+I haven’t been reading the news at all.
+And I’ve barely even been overanalyzing my future, which is unlike me.

-As I continuously throw away clothes because of the fast-growing mold, I realize my possessions are slowly losing their significance.
+As I continuously throw away clothes because of the fast-growing mold, I realize my possessions are slowly losing their value.